Hluboš: Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The Hluboš Castle was rebuilt into the late Baroque form in the 18th century.
-In 1872, it was reconstructed and extended by the family of Oettingen-Wallerstein.
+In 1872, it was reconstructed and extended by the Oettingen-Wallerstein family.
 The result of these modifications is the present appearance of the castle with many pseudo-Renaissance elements.
-In 1920 and 1921 it served as a summer residence of Czechoslovak president T. G. Masaryk.
+In 1920 and 1921, it served as a summer residence of Czechoslovak president Tomáš Garrigue Masaryk.

 The botanical garden at Hluboš Castle is one of the oldest in Central Europe.
 Through the Hluboš park, some trees from America and China appeared in the Czech Republic for the very first time.
 These were, for example, Ginkgo biloba, Cedrus libani, Juniperus virginiana, Tsuga canadensis, Thuja and Taxus.

 Today the castle complex is privately owned and partially open to the public under certain conditions.